There’s often a divide between sales and property management in many real estate offices, with little collaboration between the two departments.

 During the meeting, ask the sales agents about the properties they’re currently selling.
 This helps you identify opportunities to get involved with properties that may not already be under your management.

-By asking these questions, you open the door to attend open homes or follow up with potential property investor buyers.
+By asking these questions, you open the door to attending open homes or following up with potential property investor buyers.
+Just because the property is currently rented with another agent, or even a self-managed owner, it doesn’t mean the property is at market rent.

 This proactive approach ensures you’re positioned to take over management of the property once it’s sold.